 Accessing the data

 The majority of BCS70 survey data can be accessed by bona fide researchers through the UK Data Service at the University of Essex.
 Anyone wishing to access the data will need to register with the UK Data Service before downloading.
 Some datasets are only available via Special Licence, or via the UK Data Service Secure Lab.
 Access arrangements comply with ESRC Research Data Policy.

 Research metadata, including basic frequencies, is available using NESSTAR at the UK Data Service.
-The Centre for Longitudinal Studies (CLS) website provides copies of the questionnaires and documentation used in the study.
+The CLS website provides copies of the questionnaires and documentation used in the study.
 The CLS data dictionary offers further metadata including variables and frequencies.

 Jane Elliott, Peter Shepherd; Cohort Profile: 1970 British Birth Cohort (BCS70).
 Int J Epidemiol 2006; 35 (4): 836-843. doi: 10.1093/ije/dyl174